Ciphix/ciphixDateTimeInput/README.md

 ## Features
 - Native HTML5 date, time and datetime-local inputs
 - Allows a separate date and time input to be connected to one DateTime Attribute, and work together
+- Possibility to limit the range of dates a user can select with a minimum and maximum date
 - Mendix control/text rendering
 - Formatting and calendar/time pickers are controlled by browser